Vampire literature: Dracula

 Bram Stoker's Dracula (1897) has been the definitive description of the vampire in popular fiction for the last century.
 Its portrayal of vampirism as a disease (contagious demonic possession), with its undertones of sex, blood, and death, struck a chord in a Victorian Britain where tuberculosis and syphilis were common.

-Although it has been claimed that the character of Count Dracula is based upon Vlad Dracula III (Vlad the Impaler), also known as Vlad Ţepeş', a notorious 15th-century Wallachian (Romanian) warlord, or Voivode, this has been debunked by multiple scholars.
+Although it has been claimed that the character of Count Dracula is based upon Vlad Draculesti III (Vlad the Impaler), also known as Vlad Ţepeş', a notorious 15th-century Wallachian (Romanian) warlord, or Voivode, this has been debunked by multiple scholars.
 Unlike the historical personage, however, Stoker located his Count Dracula in a castle near the Borgo Pass in Transylvania, and ascribed to that area the supernatural aura it retains to this day in the popular imagination.

 Stoker likely drew inspiration from Irish myths of blood-sucking creatures.
 He was also influenced by Le Fanu's Carmilla.
 Le Fanu was Stoker's editor when Stoker was a theater critic in Dublin, Ireland.
 Like Le Fanu, Stoker created compelling female vampire characters such as Lucy Westenra and the Brides of Dracula.

 Stoker's vampire hunter Abraham Van Helsing was a strong influence on subsequent vampire literature.